dougmellon/portfolio/src/content/nodejs-tutorial.md

 tags: ["programming"]
 author: Doug Mellon
 ---
+* Please note that this tutorial is still in development.
 ## A brief look into the history of Node
 Node.js, created by Ryan Dahl in 2009, is a response to what he considered limited capabilities with Apache HTTP Servers handling of concurrent connections.
 The project, which combined Google's V8 JavaScript engine, an event loop, and a low-level I/O API, was unveiled during the 2009 European JSConf.
 The following year, Isaac Schlueter, now the Principal Engineer at GitHub, introduced the NPM package manager - the largest software registry in the world having added its one-millionth package in 2019.